Do you want to have more information about one of the most dynamic beverage markets in the world? … just read this article

 China Beverage Market

-As we said, the proportion gas drinks should decline, while healthy beverages ( tea drinks, protein beverages and fruit and vegetable juices) should become the mainstream of the market quite soon.
+As we said, the proportion of gas drinks should decline, while healthy beverages ( tea drinks, protein beverages, and fruit and vegetable juices) should become the mainstream of the market quite soon.

-Specialists say that the volume of China soft drinks should maintain a growth of over 8%, which should be higher than the growth of Chinese GDP !
+Specialists say that the volume of China soft drinks should maintain a growth of over 8%, which should be higher than the growth of the Chinese GDP!

-What is obvious anyway in China, is that, the tap water being not drinkable, Chinese peolpe are used to drink hot water (boiled) or bottleled beverages, which means the soft drinks market in China will surely continue to grow !
+What is obvious anyway in China, is that tap water is not drinkable, Chinese people are used to drinking hot water (boiled) or bottled beverages, which means the soft drinks market in China will surely continue to grow!

-More information about food and beverage market, in our category
+More information about the food and beverage market, in our category